itayadler/cassandra-paginating-static-columns/README.md

 #What is this?

 This is a test project I wrote to demonstrate an issue I've with Cassandra NodeJS driver by DataStax.

-(I'm not sure if this is an issue with the driver or Cassandra, I'll be glad to know)
+###Update
+It appears to be a bug in Cassandra https://issues.apache.org/jira/browse/CASSANDRA-8502 , Should be resolved in the next release (2.0.15)

 #The issue